hed516/IDreamOfEasy/README.md

 > - **hellex7769** - "What would be nice is to have a machine that can strip all wood types for automating other machines."
 [Electric Log Stripper]
 > - **energized36** - "Add Electric Smokers and Blast Furnaces.
 (We have normal Electric Furnaces, why are Smokers and Blast Furnaces not a thing?)"
 [Electric Blast Furnace & Electric Smoker]
 > - **nyctophilio01** - "Add a obsidian boat to extra utilities, crafted like a oak boat but use obsidian and 1 electric motor; this item would be used to traverse over lava eazy" [Lava Boat]
+> - **cromecloridethecheese** - "Electric cable, that could damage players and mobs that touch it when powered.
+Recipe could be energy connector surrounded with chains."
+[Electric Cable]

 ## Items
 ### Tools